fransenglich/swiftmusicmashup/README.md

 In the case of this being a commercial application, a license/API key needs to be purchased from MusicBrainz, or enter somekind of agreement.
 In short, a legal review needs to be done.

+## ESG
+Might be relevant to look at energy consumption, depending on customer's requests.

 ## QA and QC

+I have been on a test task force at W3C and am ISTQB certified, but without typing a book:

-* Robustness for Music Brainz' API.
+* Robustness for Music Brainz' format.
 MB's MMD format needs to be studied
-* Error handling/robustness of responses from the APIs
-* Generally error handling, many errors currently leads to segfaults
+* Robustness for different HTTP return codes/and errors
+* This app is simple, but a plethora of different user input/searches needs to be tested.
+For instance:
+    - No input
+    - Only spaces
+    - Tabs
+    - Non-ASCII characters, and see if they survive all encodings
+    - Query that has no result
+    - Different kinds of queries
+* Relevant platforms